open-traffic-generator/ac4-workshop/lab-01/README.md

 curl -k -X POST https://127.0.0.1:8443/monitor/metrics -d '{"choice":"flow"}' curl -k -X POST https://127.0.0.1:8443/monitor/states -d '{"choice":"ipv4_neighbors"}'
 ```
-As you can see in the port metrics, we're receiving more frames on P1 than what P2 is sending.
-This is filtered correctly by Keng as see in the flow metrics.
+- As you can see in the port metrics, we're receiving more frames on P1 than what P2 is sending.
+This is filtered correctly by KENG as seen in the flow metrics.

 ![alt text](../Docs/images/lab-01/lab1-17.png)

-- See the entire controller configuration in json format
+- See the entire controller configuration in json format.

 ```Shell
 curl -k https://127.0.0.1:8443/config
 ```

-- Clear the containers on both VMs
+- Clear the containers on both VMs.

 ```Shell
 cd ~/ac4-workshop/lab-01/ && docker compose down